thriveweb/deking-new/content/services/single-service2.md

     podsTitle: What will you do under your Patio Roof?
   - podDescription: >-
       The flyover or raised patio roof is by far the most popular patio roof being built today.
 With the advantage of the extra ceiling height which matches the height inside your home along with the added benefit of cross ventilation and a reduction in heat transfer to the space below.

-      There are 2 methods of creating the lift above the house roof, with both systems fully engineered to meet Australian standards and cyclonic conditions
+      There are 2 methods of creating the lift above the house roof, with both systems fully engineered to meet Australian standards and cyclonic conditions.

       1. Extenda brackets or SHS posts.
 These protrude through the roof surface